Plan to deport 20,000 asylum seekers sparks protests, fear as deadline looms

 Ghirmay says he had planned to go to Europe through Libya, but was kidnapped in Sudan, smuggled into Egypt's Sinai desert and tortured.
 ABC News could not independently confirm Ghirmay's account.

-Ultimately, Ghirmay's journey landed him in an Israeli deportation center in July 2011, and then into South Tel Aviv, where most of Israel's 38,000 African refugees live.
+Ultimately, Ghirmay's journey landed him in an Israeli deportation center in July 2011, and then into South Tel Aviv, where most of 38,000 Africans in a similar situation live.
 He has since married a fellow asylum seeker, with whom he had two children: Israel, 3, and Yosef, 2.

 Ghirmay's marriage status protects him, but he fears it's just a matter of time before he faces deportation, too.
 His chances of getting political asylum are slim: out of 7,000 seekers, Israel has only given refugee status to 11 Africans.